|

 Don't miss this opportunity to earn CME credits, network with your colleagues and gain a wealth of practical information on cutting-edge pediatric health topics.
 For questions or more information, call 312.227.7411/7432 or e-mail cpinto@luriechildrens.org or svcardona@luriechildrens.org.

-Pediatric Pearls Ear, Nose and Throat will be a virtual program
+Pediatric Pearls Winter is a half-day virtual program

-Pediatric Pearls Winter is a half-day program and will be virtual
+Pediatric Pearls Spring is a full-day virtual program

 Ann & Robert H. Lurie Children's Hospital of Chicago is pleased to announce that it will again offer its CME series as a subscription package, one that enables physicians and practices to secure spots in multiple courses at one discounted price.